affinespaces/Docs/data_access/pdap-front-page/README.md

 Markdown files in the top level `content` directory are sourced via the [gatsby-source-filesystem](https://www.gatsbyjs.org/packages/gatsby-source-filesystem/?=file) plugin and parsed via the [gatsby-transformer-remark](https://www.gatsbyjs.org/packages/gatsby-transformer-remark/?=markd) plugin.
 The content is fed as props to the React templates via [GraphQL page queries](https://www.gatsbyjs.org/docs/page-query/).

-The static site content is hosted on [Github Pages](https://pages.github.com/) from the gh-pages branch.
-The static files are built and deployed to this branch automatically via [GitHub Actions](https://github.com/features/actions) whenever changes are merged to the master branch.
+The static site content is hosted on [Github Pages](https://pages.github.com/) from the `gh-pages` branch.
+The static files are built and deployed to this branch automatically via [GitHub Actions](https://github.com/features/actions) whenever changes are merged to the `main` branch.

 ### Setup